es-clip/es-clip.github.io/draft.md

 and calculate its fitness based on how well the rendered canvas fits a target image or an concept in the form of a text prompt.
 The ES algorithm keeps a pool of candidate configurations and uses mutations to evolves better ones measured by the said fitness.
 To have better creative results, we use a modern ES algorithm, PGPE<dt-cite key="sehnke2010parameter"></dt-cite> optimized by ClipUp<dt-cite key="toklu2020clipup"></dt-cite> optimizer.
-Engineering-wise we use the pgpelib<dt-cite key="toklu2008pgpelib"></dt-cite> Python implementation of PGPE and ClipUp.
+Engineering-wise we use the pgpelib<dt-cite key="toklu2008pgpelib"></dt-cite> implementation of PGPE and ClipUp.

 As we choose to follow the spirit of minimalist art, we use transparent triangles as the parameter space.